Unknown-Cypher/langchain-pipeline/README.md

 ## Environment Configuration

-In order to run the `cloudwave-pipeline` project, you need to set up a `.env` file with the following content:
+In order to run the `langchain-pipeline` project, you need to set up a `.env` file with the following content:

 ```dotenv
 INPUT_PATH="Path/to/input/folder"